bao7uo/target-redirector/README.md

 This project is written entirely in Kotlin, including the Burp API, and requires Kotlin compiler to build.
 On Linux, use the following command.

-`kotlinc src/burp/*.kt src/TargetLockOn.kt -include-runtime -d TargetLockOn.jar`
+`kotlinc src/burp/*.kt src/TargetRedirector.kt -include-runtime -d TargetRedirector.jar`

 See the following page from my other repo which has further details about the Burp API and Kotlin.